MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-non-real-time-dashboard.md

 - [Azure Databricks](https://azure.microsoft.com/pricing/details/databricks/)
 - [Azure HDInsight](https://azure.microsoft.com/pricing/details/hdinsight/)

-You also have available the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/), to configure and estimate the costs for the Azure services that you are planning to use.
+You can also use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) to configure and estimate the costs for the Azure services that you are planning to use.
 Prices are estimates and are not intended as actual price quotes.
 Actual prices may vary depending upon the date of purchase, currency of payment, and type of agreement you enter with Microsoft.
 Contact a Microsoft sales representative for additional information on pricing.